Sourdough sandwich bread is chewy with the perfect air holes inside, and has a crispy crust with a delicious signature sourdough taste.

-Once the loaf rises to the rim, it's ready for baking.
+- Once the loaf rises to the rim, it's ready for baking.
 (Note that sourdough bread normally doesn't rise as much as the yeast bread but it is capable of doubling in size).
-Transfer the loaf pan into a 400F preheated oven and bake for 40 minutes until golden brown on top.
+Transfer the loaf pan into the oven and bake for 40 minutes until golden brown on top.

 - Remove the loaf out of the pan and allow it to cool completely on a wire cooling rack before slicing, about 1 hour.